Difference between IS and Non-IS cables

 - The IS and Non-IS cables are similar in construction like 1 pair, 2 pair or multi-pair cables with shield, insulation, armor etc.

-- The entity parameter of the cables needs to be verified in IS calculations and if these values fulfil the requirements then they can be used in IS loops.
+- The entity parameter of the cables needs to be verified in IS calculations and if these values fulfill the requirements then they can be used in IS loops.

 - The entity parameters of cables needs to be checked prior to ordering or selection of cables, specially for use in Gas Group IIC.